-To sum up, the needs assessment workshops in both the national and sub national levels indicated that most important data use and provision challenges identified are to some extent similar demanding nearly the same solution to address them.
+To sum up, the needs assessment workshops in both the national and sub national levels indicated that most important data use and provision challenges identified are to some extent similar, demanding nearly the same solution to address them.
 Therefore, training and capacity building of stakeholders, strong partnership among stakeholders, investing in well-equipped infrastructure, and empowering institutions to have favourable policies, and mandates would allow stakeholders the fair supply, use, management, and storage of well-organised and accessible LSC-IS data.
-Development of data hub may alleviate most of the challenges related to disorganised and decentralised dataset and facilitate informed agricultural decision making to enhance the well-being of the end users, mostly farmers.
+Development of the data hub may alleviate most of the challenges related to disorganised and decentralised dataset and facilitate informed agricultural decision making to enhance the well-being of the end users, mostly farmers.

 Table of Contents